 1. The Hot Air Balloon Festival in Kamianets-Podilskyi, Ukraine

 Located about 5 hours outside of Lviv, each year thousands of people show up to witness and ride balloons at the Hot Air Balloon Festival.
-It’s said to be Ukraine’s most photographed event.
+According to Vincent Rees, owner of Cobblestone Freeway Tours, it's Ukraine’s most photographed event.
 Hot air balloon lovers are allowed to walk among the tethered balloons in the launch field.
 Kamianets-Podilskyi is a beautiful resort town, so the view from the balloons in the air is amazing.
 The Hot Air Balloon Festival takes places near the end of May.

 2. The Toronto Festival of Clowns

 This will either intrigue you or leave you a little on edge depending on your relationship with clowns.
 The Toronto Festival of Clowns is put on with the intent of bringing clowns and physical theater artists together to perform all in one space.
 This festival will be unlike anything you’ve ever seen before and takes place each year during the end of May/beginning of June.
 This year's festival has passed, but you have plenty of time to plan for next year's.